 In the state of California, judicial proceedings may result in the dismissal of a case, a decision that can take two forms: with prejudice or without prejudice.
 When a case is dismissed with prejudice, it is finalized and cannot be reopened, leaving no room for further legal action on the same matter.
-This outcome can raise questions about the possibility of reopening a case if it has been dismissed without prejudice.

-A case may be refiled in Los Angeles after a dismissal without prejudice, which means that you can face the same charges again.
+A case may be refiled in Los Angeles after dismissal without prejudice, which means that you can face the same charges again.
 In this article, find out how the court handles charges dismissed without prejudice and consider partnering with a Los Angeles DUI lawyer.

 What Is the Difference Between Dismissal With Prejudice and Dismissal Without Prejudice?